ENCORE: Ensemble Learning using Convolution Neural Machine Translation for Automatic Program Repair: Introduction

 \begin{itemize}[leftmargin=*] \item A new NMT model that uses an ensemble approach to capture the diversity of bug fixes.
 We show that this model performs better than the standard NMT models for automatic program repair (APR).

-\item A new end-to-end\hung{we do not have localization} automatic program repair technique, ~\tool, that leverages NMT to generate bug fixes automatically and validate generated patches against the test suite.
+\item A new end-to-end automatic program repair technique, ~\tool, that leverages NMT to generate bug fixes automatically and validate generated patches against the test suite.
 When evaluated on two popular Java benchmarks (Defects4J and QuixBugs), our technique fixes~\alljava bugs, including~\uniquejava that have not been fixed by any existing APR tools.

 \item An empirical study of the type of bugs that are successfully fixed by~\tool.
 We show that ~\tool can fix very diverse bugs including condition modification, variable replacement or return statement modification.